chainguard-dev/edu/content/chainguard/chainguard-images/reference/postgres/getting-started-postgres/index.md

 toc: true
 ---

 PostgreSQL — commonly known as "Postgres" — is a popular open-source relational database.
-The PostgreSQL images based on Wolfi and maintained by Chainguard provide distroless images that are suitable for building and running PostgreSQL workloads.
+The PostgreSQL Images based on Wolfi and maintained by Chainguard provide distroless Images that are suitable for building and running PostgreSQL workloads.

 Because Chainguard Images (including the PostgreSQL image) are rebuilt daily with the latest sources and include the absolute minimum of dependencies, they have significantly fewer vulnerabilities than equivalent images, typically zero.
 This means you can use the Chainguard PostgreSQL Image to run Postgres databases in containerized environments with a smaller footprint and greater security.